timiscoding/TelstraSmsApiBashScript/README.md

 ## Intro
 [Telstra SMS API](https://dev.telstra.com/content/sms-api-0) currently lets you send text messages to any Australian mobile phone number [for free for the time being as it undergoes beta testing](https://dev.telstra.com/pricing).
 100 text limit per day.

-This script enables you to send SMS and check delivery status and any replies received.
+This script enables you to send SMS, check delivery status and any replies received.

 ## Requirements
-* Linux system, bash & curl
+* Linux system, bash 3+ & curl
 * Tested working in Cygwin (bash 4.3.39(2)-release, curl 7.42.1)
 * Tested working in Ubuntu (bash 4.3.11(1)-release, curl 7.35.0)